5 common car problems you can fix at home

 You can recycle your old oil at an oil bank.
 You can locate your nearest oil bank here, there are probably more local to you than you think.

 And that’s how you replace your oil.
 Be aware that it can be messy work and can be a bit fiddly.
 Only change your oil if you are completely comfortable doing so.
-For more information on car maintenance, you can read our article here.
+For more information on how to take care of your car read our article about car maintenance.

 So there are some of the common car problems and how to fix them.
 These are the most common and the most simple to fix.
 That said, if you are unsure about any of what we have written about then we do recommend you pop into your local garage.
 Only fix your car yourself if you feel comfortable doing so and you think that you will be able to do it safely.
-If you are in doubt at all, then do not do it and instead go to a garage.
-Hopefully, though, this has explained how to fix some of the most common car troubles.
+Hopefully, though, this has explained how to fix some of the most common car problems.